starlake-ai/starlake/src/main/python/starlake-dagster/README.md

 `ai.starlake.job.StarlakePreLoadStrategy` is an enum that defines the different **pre load strategies** that can be used to conditionaly load a domain.

-The pre load strategy is implemented by `sl_pre_load` method that will generate the Dagster node corresponding to the strategy choosen.
+The pre-load strategy is implemented by `sl_pre_load` method that will generate the Dagster node corresponding to the choosen strategy.

 ```python
 def sl_pre_load(